 The City of Kissimmee Designated as a Certified Local Government

 The Certified Local Government (CLG) program is a nationwide effort to help cities preserve their historic resources through technical assistance and minimal grants from the Historic Preservation Fund.
 The Florida State Historic Preservation Office is directed to reserve 10% of its annual federal allocation strictly for CLGs.
 Currently there are only 50 other CLGs in the State of Florida.
 The Historic Preservation Board will be discussing ways in which Kissimmee can utilize this program.

 Historic Overlay Districts

 There are currently two Historic Overlay Districts within the City of Kissimmee: The National Register Overlay District, covering a portion of Downtown Kissimmee and the South Beaumont Local Overlay District, established in 2003, which consists of approximately 100 structures.
-To review maps of the two districts, click on the links below.

 What's the Difference?

 A National Register District is made up of a conglomeration of historic structures, both residential and commercial, which have a distinctive architectural or historic character.
 This district is placed on the National Register of Historic Places, a list compiled by the National Parks Service that recognizes thousands of structures throughout the U.S. While this is a unique honor for the City of Kissimmee and a major attraction for visitors to the area, it is not regulated by the City.

 The local historic overlay district, however is recognized and regulated on a local level, which means the buildings within it have many more protections than those in the National Register District.
 The local district is created by the property owners within it, many of whom form a committee to establish specific design standards tailored to that district.